 2. How many schools does GSP cover all over India?
 Do you have a breakup available by State?

 More than 15,000 schools have interacted with CSE or our National Green Corps, State Nodal Agency partners, at least once or more.
 We have directly trained over 4,000 teachers and students in India.
-Schools from 28 states and three union territories have participated in the GSP Audit.
+Schools from 29 states and five union territories have participated in the GSP Audit.
 The participation of schools and the states they represent change on a yearly basis.

 3. How do I register my school?